censore/contentgem-php/README.md

-# ContentGem PHP SDK
+# GemContent PHP SDK

-Official PHP SDK for the ContentGem API - a powerful content generation platform using AI.
+Official PHP SDK for the GemContent API - a powerful content generation platform using AI.

 ## Installation